chriscarrel/segment-docs/src/connections/spec/financial-services.md

 }
 ```

-### Advers Action
+### Adverse Action Delivered

-This event should be sent when a trial is started.
+This event should be sent when an application results in an adverse action that requires notification for legal purposes.

 #### Properties